 Ron Williams was born in Hendersonville, Tennessee on Friday 20 September 1968 and comes from an amazing family rich in musical tradition.
-The son of singer/songwriter Leona Williams, Ron Williams has been surrounded by legends from the world of country music since his childhood.
+The son of singer / songwriter Leona Williams, Ron Williams has been surrounded by legendary artists from the world of country music since his childhood.

-Former step-son of both Merle Haggard and hit songwriter/guitarist Dave Kirby (Sunday 10 July 1938 - Saturday 17 April 2004), Ron Williams was given the golden opportunity to grow up surrounded by the legends of the industry.
+Former step-son of both Merle Haggard (Tuesday 6 April 1937 - Wednesday 6 April 2016) and hit songwriter / guitarist Dave Kirby (Sunday 10 July 1938 - Saturday 17 April 2004), Ron Williams was given the golden opportunity to grow up surrounded by the legends of the industry.

-By the age of seventeen, Ron began polishing his own unique style of country music.
-With influences including Glen Campbell, Marty Robbins (Saturday 26 September 1925 - Wednesday 8 December 1982), Merle Haggard, Larry Gatlin and John Conlee, he has consistently proven that he is a genuine country music artist, one that is worthy of being referred to as 'the real deal'.
+By the age of seventeen, Ron Williams began polishing his own unique style of country music.
+With influences including Glen Campbell, Marty Robbins (Saturday 26 September 1925 - Wednesday 8 December 1982), Merle Haggard (Tuesday 6 April 1937 - Wednesday 6 April 2016), Larry Gatlin and John Conlee, he has consistently proven that he is a genuine country music artist, one that is worthy of being referred to as 'the real deal'.

 Performing and travelling all over the United States, Ron Williams continues to build a huge fan base and has gathered critical acclaim from many of Music Row's top executives in Nashville.